 Trip Cancellation for Any Reason Coverage

-The “Cancel For Any Reason” is just that – cancelling your entire trip for a reason that is normally not covered (e.g., changing your mind).
+“Cancel For Any Reason” is just that – cancelling your entire trip for a reason that is normally not covered (e.g., changing your mind).
 It’s not “Delay For Any Reason”, nor is it “Change Your Travel Arrangements For Any Reason”.

 These Trip Cancellation Travel Insurance plans offer a 75% “Cancel For Any Reason” (CFAR) as an optional upgrade (this adds at least 50% to the price):

 - CSA Freestyle Luxe if purchased no later than 24 hours after your initial trip payment.
 Not available to NY residents.
 See the CSA Freestyle Luxe details